 STA X023 (3) Statistics or acceptable alternative

-* The Nursing program strongly recommends that applicants complete both a psychology and a sociology course.
+* The Nursing program strongly recommends that applicants complete BOTH a Chemistry and Biology course, as well as BOTH a Psychology and Sociology course.

 Note: State-wide common prerequisites are always under review.
 For the most current information and for acceptable alternative courses, visit the “Common Prerequisites Manual.”
 This is available from the “Student Services” section of http://www.flvc.org